globocom/vault/README.md

 - *username*: user
 - *password*: user

-For more information on the docker implementation see [Docker Implementation](docs/DOCKER.md).
+For more information on the docker implementation see [Docker](docs/DOCKER.md).

 ## Basic setup for production environment